 Government and public health guidelines, restrictions and best practices regarding COVID-19 and COVID-19 vaccines are changing rapidly as new information becomes available and further research is conducted.
 Adtalem and Ross University School of Veterinary Medicine reserve the right to modify this policy at any time in its sole discretion to adapt to changing circumstances and safety concerns, consistent with its commitment to maintaining a safe and healthy educational environment.

-EXCEPTION CHART

-There are currently no exceptions for students attending an institution based in Saint Kitts.

-The information in this Chart is current as of July 14, 2021.
-Note that the information contained herein is subject to change, without notice.